1. Checkmk in a Docker container

 cmk.
 This is important to be able to

-access the instance via HTTP(S) and it must therefore be explicit.
+access the site via HTTP(S) and it must therefore be explicit.
 If you have

 multiple containers of Checkmk on the same dockernode, you will have to set the ID